 It’s not until your chin has cleared the bar that the upwards phase of the movement is completed.

 Once your chin has cleared that bar, under control lower back to the dead hang.

-Always start at a dead hang
+Do start at a dead hang – arms and legs straight.

-Keep breathing throughout the exercise
+Do keep breathing throughout the exercise.

-Always lower down slowly and with control
+Always lower down slowly and with control.

 Though arguably one of the least colourful exercises amongst the grand spectrum of alternatives, box jumps are brilliant for developing explosive ‘plyometric’ power in the legs.
-And the physicality they aid in developing has wide and far reaching applications.
+And the physicality they aid in developing has wide and far-reaching applications.

 So I started including box jumps in his training regime which over time conferred a neigh on negligible time advantage during each turn.
 But when multiplied over the 62 tumble turns that swimmers have to perform when competing over a mile (in a 25m pool), this negligible advantage made a noticeable difference in performance.
 This is what we call in the business ‘marginal gains’.

 In addition to augmented explosive strength in the quadriceps box humps, if completed in multitudes, are a great cardiovascular antagonist.
 And when combined with press-ups they make for one of the best all-round fitness developers.

 Locate a solid and stable object of about two to three feet high to jump on.
 If at this stage you do not feel confident to jump onto an object, simply convert the exercise to squat jumps.